ramjkumar/learning/iqs/ui-ux-iq.md

 I’ve used Mendix and OutSystems to build UI workflows with drag-and-drop interfaces and custom logic blocks.
 ### How do low-code platforms impact UI/UX quality?
 They speed up development but need design governance to avoid inconsistency.
 I standardize layouts and enforce design tokens across templates.
+### What experience do you have with no-code platforms?
+I’ve built internal tools using [e.g. Bubble] where I used visual workflows to automate tasks like form submission, notifications, and report generation.
+I integrated with REST APIs for dynamic data.